-- promote an appreciation of the wealth and subtleties of language - heighten awareness of language as a means of expression and communication and enhance students' capacity for expression - encourage students to engage freely in conversation and to explore the culture(s) connected to the language studied broaden outlooks on other cultures by studying original language texts covering an extensive range of topics that promote enjoyment of, and interest in, the literature and cinema of different cultures
+- promote an appreciation of the wealth and subtleties of language - heighten awareness of language as a means of expression and communication, and enhance students' capacity for expression - encourage students to engage freely in conversation and explore the culture(s) connected to the language studied.
+Studying original language texts covering an extensive range of topics broadens outlooks on other cultures and promotes enjoyment and interest in the literature and cinema of different cultures.

-Placement of new students in the appropriate level is determined through interviews and a writing sample, where applicable.
+The placement of new students in the appropriate level is determined through an interview and a writing sample, where applicable.